aptos-labs/aptos-core/developer-docs-site/docs/reference/glossary.md

 - Every operation in the Aptos blockchain can be verified cryptographically that it is indeed correct and that data has not been omitted.
 - For example, if a user queries the information within a particular executed transaction, they will be provided with a cryptographic proof that the data returned to them is correct.

+### POS

+Proof-of-Stake (PoS) is a security mechanism that serves in confirming the uniqueness and legitimacy of blockchain transaction.
+POS consensus mechanism is leveraged by the Aptos blockchain and this is powered by a network of validators that update the system and process transactions.

 ## R

 ### Resource Account